 .... several million Christians around the globe are committed to this goal of restoring New Testament faith and practice.

-We’re part of a global movement of Christians seeking to restore biblical faith and practice in personal discipleship and church life.
-We eschew denominationalism and want to be Christians only – without claiming to be the only Christians.
+Churches of Christ are part of a global movement seeking to restore the faith, practices, and ethos of the first Christians.
+Churches in this movement tend to avoid ecclesiastical hierarchies and prefer to be part of a fellowship of self-governing congregations ideally led by local elders.
+We eschew denominationalism.
+We yearn for a pre-denominational church and want to be Christians only – without claiming to be the only Christians.

 In our evangelism we point everyone to Jesus, believing that by grace through faith we enjoy God’s gift of eternal life through Jesus’ death and resurrection (Ephesians 2:8).
 We baptise repentant believers into Christ for forgiveness of sins and to receive the Holy Spirit (Acts 2:38).
-We eschew denominationalism and prefer to be part of a fellowship of self-governing congregations ideally led by local elders.
 We uphold the biblical view of marriage between male and female as honourable and life-giving.
 We encourage a complementarian view of gender roles.
 We seek to live ethically and be faithful stewards of creation.
-Then, like all God’s people through millennia, we cheer each other on to do what is right, love mercy, and walk humbly with the Creator (Micah 6:8).
+Then, like all God’s people through millennia, we cheer each other on to do what is right, love mercy, and walk humbly with our Creator (Micah 6:8).